 Availability of Discounts

-You can avail the following discounts:
+You can avail of the following discounts:

-• 8% discount when opting for a 3-year and 4% discount availing a 2-year scheme.
+- 8% discount when opting for a 3-year and 4% discount availing a 2-year scheme.

-• 15% discount when covering 3 family members and a 10% discount for including two family members.
+- 15% discount when covering 3 family members and a 10% discount for including two family members.

 Health insurance schemes also include children under the coverage provided they are between the ages of 3 months and 30 years.

-Do make sure to read the terms and conditions before opting for a personal accident insurance or health insurance scheme.
+Make sure to read the terms and conditions before opting for a personal accident insurance or health insurance scheme.
 Some instances may not be covered under a personal accident insurance policy.
 For example, adventure sports and self-inflicted injuries are not covered.

-Likewise, you will not avail benefits in case of some diseases under health insurance.
+Likewise, you will not avail of benefits in case of some diseases under health insurance.
 Some health insurance policies cover pre-existing diseases only after the completion of a specific policy period.